Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 More than 1,000 Walmart and Sam's Club pharmacies in 22 states are getting federal vaccine allocations this week, with the shots slated to be given starting on Friday.
 That includes Alaska, Alabama, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Kansas, Louisiana, Maine, Minnesota, Missouri, Mississippi, Nebraska, Nevada, Oklahoma, South Dakota, Tennessee, Texas, Utah and Wyoming.

-The retailing giant is also giving vaccinations using state allocation in 11 states, the District of Columbia and Puerto Rico.
-You can see if a Walmart pharmacy near you is administering the COVID-19 vaccine here and confirm eligibility and schedule an appointment here.
+The retail giant is also giving vaccinations using state allocation in 11 states, the District of Columbia and Puerto Rico.
+(You can see if a Walmart pharmacy near you is administering the COVID-19 vaccine here and confirm eligibility and schedule an appointment here.)

 "Ninety percent of the country lives within 10 miles of a Walmart.
 We're at the heart of many rural and underserved communities, and we are committed to providing access to vaccines as groups become eligible," Dr. Cheryl Pegus, Walmart's executive vice president, Health & Wellness, said Tuesday in a news release.